-[Preamble: I was a delegate of Storage Field Day 14 from Nov 8-10, 2017.
-My expenses, travel and accommodation were paid for by GestaltIT, the organizer and I was not obligated to blog or promote the technologies presented at this event.
+[Preamble: I have been invited by GestaltIT as a delegate to their Tech Field Day for Storage Field Day 18 from Feb 27-Mar 1, 2019 in the Silicon Valley USA.
+My expenses, travel and accommodation were covered by GestaltIT, the organizer and I was not obligated to blog or promote their technologies presented at this event.
 The content of this blog is of my own opinions and views]

 I was first introduced to WekaIO back in Storage Field Day 15.
 I did not blog about them back then, but I have followed their progress quite attentively throughout 2018.
 2 Storage Field Days and a year later, they were back for Storage Field Day 18 with a new CTO, Andy Watson, and several performance benchmark records.